codefoster/iot-workshop/instructions.md

 We can run this (on our host machine) using `node .` at the command line in the `hublistener` folder.
 You'll see the messages that it's connecting and creating partition receivers, and then if you go send a message from your device, you should see it in the hublistener.
 Very cool!

 We're successfully sending messages to the cloud, but now what?
 We're slowly collecting data about everything a camera sees, and now we would likely want to do something in the cloud with that data.
 Maybe we want to report it with some graphs.
 Maybe we want to create an alert for any time a certain thing is spotted.
 Maybe we want to send an email whenever the incident count of a _certain_ object is seen a _certain_ number of times.

-The possibilities are endless.
-But regardless, there's a good chance that you want to start with a Stream Analytics job.
+> **Oh, the possibilities are endless!**